-Today I had multiple sessions in which clients came to me distraught because they had found themselves dealing with old issues that they thought they had “dealt with.” (a.k.a. “cured” – a word I find does not belong in the work I do – but that is another article all together!)
+Today I had multiple sessions in which clients came to me distraught because they had found themselves dealing with old issues they thought they had “dealt with.” (a.k.a. “cured” – a word I find does not belong in the work I do – but that is another article all together!)
 This is something that happens often.
 Clients become excited and engaged upon seeing change and making strides towards their goals, only to become angry or pessimistic upon running into a road block or having to deal with their “issues” again.
 They feel like this means they are failing.

 Repetition is not failure – just ask the waves, ask the leaves, ask the wind.” -Mark Nepo, The Book of Awakening

 If I have learned anything in the work that I do, it is that change is not linear.
 You don’t start off at some point in time labeled “bad,” work your way up to “better,” only to one day move up to “perfect place” and stay there.

 Life isn’t linear.
 We want it to be.
 We try to believe it is.
 But it isn’t.
 Life (as far as I can see) revolves around cycles.
 Just look at nature.
 The seasons.
 Ocean tides.
 Women’s Bodies.
 The planets.
 Around and around.
 Back and forth.
 Ebb and Flow.

 For what appears to be such a dominant energy cycle, it interests me that a lot of humans have a strong desire to do it differently.
 We seem to be intent on moving “up” and staying there.
 We don’t want to come down and seem to be set on avoiding certain aspects of the cycle (whichever one we are in at the time) we label as “bad.”